"The Seasonal Flu Vaccine: What You Need to Know

 (Influenza Vaccine Live, Intranasal)

-Please read this Patient Information carefully before you or your child is vaccinated with FluMist.
+Please read this Patient Information carefully before you or your child is vaccinated with FluMist Quadrivalent.

-This is a summary of information about FluMist.
+This is a summary of information about FluMist Quadrivalent.
 It does not take the place of talking with your healthcare provider about influenza vaccination.
 If you have questions or would like more information, please talk with your healthcare provider.

-FluMist is a vaccine that is sprayed into the nose to help protect against influenza.
+FluMist Quadrivalent is a vaccine that is sprayed into the nose to help protect against influenza.
 It can be used in children, adolescents, and adults ages 2 through 49.
-FluMist may not prevent influenza in everyone who gets vaccinated.
+FluMist Quadrivalent is similar to MedImmune's trivalent Influenza Vaccine Live, Intranasal (FluMist) except FluMist Quadrivalent provides protection against an additional influenza strain.
+FluMist Quadrivalent may not prevent influenza in everyone who gets vaccinated.

-- are allergic to eggs, gentamicin, gelatin, or arginine
+- have a severe allergy to eggs, gentamicin, gelatin, or arginine

 - have ever had a life-threatening reaction to influenza vaccinations

 - are 2 through 17 years old and take aspirin or medicines containing aspirin.
-Children or adolescents should not be given aspirin for 4 weeks after getting FluMist unless your healthcare provider tells you otherwise.
+Children or adolescents should not be given aspirin for 4 weeks after getting FluMist or FluMist Quadrivalent unless your healthcare provider tells you otherwise.

 Please talk to your healthcare provider if you are not sure if the items listed above apply to you or your child.

-Who may not be able to get FluMist?
+Who may not be able to get FluMist Quadrivalent?

 - are currently wheezing